cmdr-nova/cmdr-nova.github.io/_posts/2024-03-17-create-a-bootable-debian-flash-drive.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>Next, download the .iso you want from the <a href="https://www.debian.org/distrib/" target="_blank" rel="noreferrer noopener">official website</a>.
-I highly suggest grabbing the 64-bit net installation, <a href="https://cdimage.debian.org/debian-cd/current/amd64/iso-cd/debian-12.5.0-amd64-netinst.iso" target="_blank" rel="noreferrer noopener">here</a>.
+I highly suggest grabbing the 64-bit net installation!
+It makes things a bit faster (if you're really itching to get going).
 You can, of course, choose other isos if you're more familiar with what you want, and what you're doing.
 But for now, we're just going to use this one.</p>
 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->